-This article discusses what breast cancer screening includes, when it should start, and how often it should be done.
-Women with a high risk of breast cancer, such as those with a genetic mutation in BRCA1 and BRCA2 and those who have multiple close relatives with breast cancer should review information about genetic testing and screening recommendations in higher risk individuals.
-(See "Patient information: Genetic testing for breast and ovarian cancer (Beyond the Basics)".)
+This article discusses what breast cancer screening includes, when to start, and how often to do it.
+Women with a high risk of breast cancer, such as those with a genetic mutation in BRCA1 or BRCA2 and those who have multiple close relatives with breast cancer, should review information about genetic testing and screening recommendations for higher-risk individuals.
+(See "Patient education: Genetic testing for breast and ovarian cancer (Beyond the Basics)".)

 BREAST CANCER SCREENING METHODS

-Mammogram — A mammogram is a breast x-ray.
+Mammogram — A mammogram (“mammography”) is a breast X-ray.
 It is the best screening test for reducing the risk of dying from breast cancer.
-(See "Breast imaging: Mammography and ultrasonography".)

 Mammogram results — A radiologist will review and interpret the mammogram.
 Sometimes the radiologist reviews the mammogram images while you wait.
 Some women will need to have more images taken.
 Needing more images is common and does not usually mean that you have cancer.
 These extra images help the radiologist to have the most accurate and clear view of your breast tissue.

 If the radiologist does not review your mammogram immediately, you should get a phone call or letter with your results within 30 days.
-If you do not hear back about your results, call your doctor or nurse's office.
-You should not assume that your mammogram was normal.
+If you do not hear back about your results, call your doctor or nurse's office, rather than assuming that your mammogram was normal.

 What if my mammogram is abnormal? — If your mammogram is abnormal, you will need further testing.
+In fact, about 1 in every 10 women in the United States will have an abnormal mammogram requiring follow-up (most often a repeat mammogram with additional views).
 In most cases, a woman with an abnormal mammogram does not have breast cancer.
 In 90 percent of women with an abnormal mammogram, breast cancer is not found.

-Follow up testing after an abnormal mammogram is discussed separately.
-(See "Patient information: Common breast problems (Beyond the Basics)", section on 'Abnormal mammogram'.)
+Follow-up testing after an abnormal mammogram is discussed separately.
+(See "Patient education: Common breast problems (Beyond the Basics)", section on 'Abnormal mammogram'.)

 Breast self-exam — Breast self-exam is a way of finding changes in your own breasts.
 No study has shown that breast self-exam reduces the risk of dying from breast cancer.
-Nevertheless, some women feel that doing breast self-exam on a regular basis improves their ability to find changes that would otherwise not have been noticed.
-Many expert groups encourage breast self-awareness, which includes education about risk factors for breast cancer and what to do if a breast abnormality is detected.
-Women who want to perform breast self-exams should still continue to get regular mammograms and breast exams by a doctor or nurse because they are better screening tests.
+Thus, we do not recommend breast self-examination.
+However, some women feel that doing breast self-exams on a regular basis improves their ability to find changes that would otherwise not have been noticed.
+Some experts encourage breast self-awareness, which includes education about risk factors for breast cancer and what to do if a breast abnormality is detected.
+Women who want to perform breast self-exams should still continue to get regular mammograms because mammograms are better screening tests.

 Instructions for performing a breast self-exam are provided here (table 1).
 The best time to perform breast self-exam is about one week after your menstrual period ends, when the breasts are least lumpy.
 If you do not have menstrual periods, you can pick one day each month.

-Breast MRI — Magnetic resonance imaging (MRI) uses a strong magnet rather than x-rays to create a detailed image.
+Breast MRI — MRI uses a strong magnet rather than X-rays to create a detailed image.

 BREAST CANCER SCREENING RECOMMENDATIONS

-When to stop mammograms — Most expert groups recommend that women continue to get routine mammograms and clinical breast exams as long as the woman is expected to live at least 10 years.
-This is because the risk of developing breast cancer increases as women age.
-(See "Patient information: Factors that modify breast cancer risk in women (Beyond the Basics)".)
+When to stop mammograms — Most expert groups recommend that women continue to get routine mammograms as long as the woman is expected to live at least 10 years.
+Women who have a lot of serious medical conditions that limit lifespan are not likely to benefit from screening mammography.
+(See "Patient education: Factors that modify breast cancer risk in women (Beyond the Basics)".)